-Another awesome spectacle of nature has to be Hokitika Gorge.
-The milky blue waters contrasting with the lush green forest around it just doesn’t seem real yet, somehow it totally is!
+Another awesome spectacle of nature to enjoy any time of day is Hokitika Gorge.
+The milky blue waters contrasting with the lush green forest around it just doesn’t seem real yet, somehow it is!
 After a gravel road excursion, it’s just a 15-minute walk down to the river below the iconic Hokitika Gorge swing bridge!
 Take insect repellent if you plan to stay there a while.
 For more walks in and near Hokitika, check out 23 Unforgettable Walks in Hokitika.

 3. Carve Your Own Greenstone